ES2Spring2020-ComputinginEngineering/project-2-bev24/README.md

 The number must be odd so there will never be a tie between two data points.
 2.For Kmeanscluster, k is how many centroids are going to be in the graph.
 Assign a number to k.

-k means clustering algorithm:

-1. pick 3 ks to be your centroids
-2. assign values to the closest by using the Euclidean distance
-3. find new centroids by taking avgerage of all points and making it the centroid
-4.